morshed-ali/morshed-ali.github.io/_pages/about.md

 - **Medical Imaging & Computer Vision Systems**: Building interpretable and reliable computer vision systems for medical diagnosis, with focus on explainable AI in healthcare applications
 - **Applied Natural Language Processing**: Leveraging NLP techniques for healthcare analytics and educational systems, and for social good.

-I am particularly interested in the intersection of these domains, working towards creating AI systems that are not only accurate but also secure, interpretable, and ethically deployed in real-world scenarios.

 <span style="color: #e74c3c; font-weight: 500; font-style: italic;">
 If you're a faculty member or researcher working in these cutting-edge areas, I'd be excited to connect and explore potential PhD opportunities and research collaborations.
 </span> <a href="mailto:morshedali.cse.jnu@gmail.com" class="cta-button">Get In Touch</a>